T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 3 Red and Blue Teaming.md

 \*The cost is based on the ticket price for their live training during SOCON 2026

 #### [SpecterOps Adversary Tactics: Identity-driven Offensive Tradecraft (IDOT)](https://specterops.io/training/identity-driven-offensive-tradecraft/)
 The IDOT course is considered the follow up course on the RTO.
 The course offers an in-depth look on identity-driven attacks, targeting both on-premises and hybrid identities.
 The course adopts the [Clean Source Principle](https://www.youtube.com/watch?v=MPw6bowbU88) and explains it very well with attacks on Kerberos, NTLM, ADCS, SCCM, Entra and even external identity providers.
 If you want to improve your offensive skills to the next level, this is a must have course!
-They offer courses in US and EU region.

 ##### Cost
 Training live or virtual costs **$4.500**\* (excl.
 VAT)